AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 ### Flee

 **Objective:** The waffle will try to avoid getting eaten by any nearby pancake.
-The waffle turns blue when in this state.
+The waffle turns cyan when in this state.

 #### Steering Behaviors